 We believe single travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and single travellers on these itineraries must pay the single trip price.

 Accommodation will be varied throughout your adventure.
-We occasionally use multi-share accommodation, on a single-sex basis (typically 4-6 people per room).
+Some nights we use multi-share accommodation, on a single-sex basis (typically 4-6 people per room).
 We have specifically chosen unique accommodations to give local flavour to your trip.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.